-The suspicious death of an American employed in Singapore sent that country’s foreign minister into meetings on Capitol Hill today.
+The suspicious death of an American employed in Singapore prompted that country's foreign minister into a meetings on Capitol Hill today.

 Shane Todd was a young engineer working for a top technology firm in the island nation when he was found dead in his apartment.
 Local police ruled it an apparent suicide, but the circumstances of his death and his employer's connection to a Chinese corporation known to the U.S. government as a national security concern have percolated the incident into the public sphere.